WTLZ: New ownership

 WTLZ was purchased by Cumulus Media who would sell their Saginaw stations to NextMedia Group in 2009.
-NextMedia rebranded WTLZ from Hot 107 to Kiss 107.1 in the fall of 2009, staying with its Urban AC format.
+NextMedia rebranded WTLZ from Hot 107 to Kiss 107.1 in the fall of 2009, staying with its urban AC format.

 Kiss 107.1 is the Tri-Cities' outlet for The Steve Harvey Morning Show.
 Weekend programming includes Walt "Baby" Love's nationally syndicated Urban AC countdown, gospel programs on Sunday morning, and The Flow, Your Urban Jazz Connection, on Sunday afternoons.

 NextMedia sold WTLZ and their 32 other radio stations to Digity, LLC for $85 million; the transaction was consummated on February 10, 2014.

 Effective February 25, 2016, Digity, LLC and its 124 radio stations were acquired by Alpha Media for $264 million.
+Alpha Media merged with Connoisseur Media on September 4, 2025.